Architecture and deployment of systems with Docker and Containers

 -

-We're the same team that writes and deploys the code.
-The Dockerfiles are optimized for the actual application.
+We're the same team that writes the code and deploys it using CI/CD .
+The Dockerfiles are optimized for your application's actual microservices .
 Build times are minimal.
 And when there's a problem, there's no finger-pointing between teams: we fix it.

 -